mverouden/blogdown-academic/content/post/2022-06-11-printing-wur-linux/index.md

 {{% callout warning %}}
 **REMOVE SHARING OFF THE WURprinter!!**
-Sharing allows other users to print on your account, which is of course undesirable.
+Sharing allows other users to print on your WUR account.
+However, you will have to print and collect the print jobs with your WUR card.
+This is of course very undesirable.

-Right-click the **WURprinter** as displayed in [Figure 1](#figure-system-config-printer) and remove the tick-mark in front of **Shared**.
-This sub-menu has other nice features, such as making the selected printer your default.
+To prevent this behavior, right-click the **WURprinter** as displayed in [Figure 1](#figure-system-config-printer) and remove the tick-mark in front of **Shared**.
+This sub-menu, appearing with right-clicking the **WURprinters**,  has other nice features such as making the selected printer your default.
 {{% /callout %}}

 ## Resetting your WUR Password for printing

 Every 4 months you need to change the password of your WUR Account for obvious safety reasons.

-This also means that you need to change it in the printer settings, when you have filled your password during the printer setup (see [Printer Setup](#printer-setup) step 2.).
+This also means that you need to change your WUR password in the printer settings, when you have filled your password during the printer setup (see [Printer Setup](#printer-setup) step 2.).

 The are two options: